This is when a ball is spotted because of a foul or a handicap.

 This is a type of shot that shows complete control over the object ball and the cue ball.

 This describes balls that are not able to be made in a pocket, either because they are high up on the table, in a different pocket, or in a cluster that makes the shot difficult.
 This condition of being out of play obviously exists on different difficulty levels.

-An abrasive tip tool used as a grinder to roughen the cue tip to better hold chalk after it has become hardened and smooth from repeated impacts with the cue ball.
-Tappers serve the same purpose, but are used differently.
-Similar to a shaper, but shallower and less rough.
+1- A tip tool with fine, sharp points used to roughen the cue tip to better hold chalk after it has become hardened and smooth from repeated impacts with the cue ball.
+Tappers are firmly tapped on or pressed against the tip.
+Scuffers serve the same purpose, but are used differently.